Korea, Kimchi and more: having a blast in Busan

 River cruisin’ Yangtze style

-My grandparents often went on cruises during their later years, but I’m pretty sure none of their trips were anything like our first ‘cruise’ experience – on President 6 for four nights traveling upstream on the Yangtze river.
+My grandparents often went on cruises during their later years, but I’m pretty sure none of their trips were anything like our first ‘cruise’ experience – on President 6 for four nights travelling upstream on the Yangtze river.

 Our boat had around 400 passengers, which included 20 Germans on a tour (don’t get me started on their Chinese guide who was totally incompetent on the tanoy system, initially funny but not so much when he got hold of it for a ship-wide 5.45am wake-up call blasting into our room!), one American guy with a Chinese wife, us and the rest were domestic Chinese tourists.
 Mostly over 70 years old, some with grandchildren in tow.
 We were certainly going to stand out!
 It was a time for us to really get to know and understand the Chinese.
 Initially a little daunted when they kept on coming over to speak to us – always in Mandarin – expecting us to be able to respond – and taking our photo – but soon we got used to it and Joanna would brilliantly respond by taking a photo of them with her camera!